InterDigitalInc/CompressAI-Vision/_sources/installation.rst.txt

 3. Other dependencies
 ---------------------

-MPEG/VCM defines several ffmpeg commands for the anchor pipeline, so you need ffmeg:
+MPEG/VCM defines several ffmpeg commands for the anchor pipeline, so you need ffmpeg:

 ::